-As part of my work on the Avie platform, I designed a way for staff to onboard new and returning patients.
+As part of my work with Avie, I designed an onboarding experience for new and returning patients.

-We noticed that onboarding was a point of frustration for both patients and clinics.
-Filling out paper forms is tedious.
-And, after forms are completed, patients are often left wondering what to expect while they wait for their doctor to arrive.
+Filling out paper forms is tedious, and after forms are completed, patients are often left wondering what to expect while they wait for their doctor to arrive.

 In addition to the onboarding flows for patients, we also needed a way for staff to configure the experience on a per-patient basis.

-The welcome page, for example, confirms a patient’s scheduled procedure and gives an overview of the onboarding steps.
+The welcome page confirms a patient’s scheduled procedure and gives an overview of the onboarding steps.
 And, rather than use generic language, the progress button labels describe the next step in the flow.

-I used interactions to provide feedback.
-For example, when sending a form, the button label text transitions from “Send” to “Sent” and the text color transitions from blue to green.
-And, in the FAQ section, a patient gets visual confirmation when then submit a question.
+When sending a form, the button label text transitions from “Send” to “Sent” and the text color transitions from blue to green.
+And in the FAQ section, a patient gets visual confirmation when then submit a question.

 Copyright © 2018